 Rajasthan defended the 2nd lowest number of runs in the last over and completed a team hattrick in the process while Deccan Chargers were guilty of one of the biggest chokes of all time in the IPL.
 Watch the highlights from the epic final over here.

 Other notable instances of teams defending very few runs in the final over of an IPL match

-There are a whole host of teams who have defended 9 runs from the final over of an IPL game which would sit them all equal third on the list of the lowest score defended in the last over of an IPL match but perhaps the most famous example occurred in the 2019 final where Lasith Malinga claimed the wicket of Shardul Thakar off the very last ball of the innings to deliver another title to Mumbai Indians.
-Malinga’s achievement was even more significant when you consider that he had given away 42 runs off his initial 3 overs and (baring an unlikely comeback) it was to be the very last over that Malinga, the all time purple cap holder, would bowl in the IPL.
+There are a whole host of teams who have defended 9 runs from the final over of an IPL game which would sit them all equal fourth on the list of the lowest score defended in the last over of an IPL match but perhaps the most famous example occurred in the 2019 final where Lasith Malinga claimed the wicket of Shardul Thakar off the very last ball of the innings to deliver another title to Mumbai Indians.
+Malinga’s achievement was even more significant when you consider that he had given away 42 runs off his initial 3 overs and (baring an unlikely comeback) it was to be the very last over that Malinga, the all time purple cap holder at the time of his retirement, would bowl in the IPL.

 You can watch highlights of one the most thrilling conclusions to an IPL final ever here